The realization space of an unstable coalgebra

 \begin{remark} Let $(D^\bullet, \eta)$ be a structured object of type $K_C(M,n)$ and $n > 0$.
 Then the homotopy pushout of the maps

 is a structured object of type $K_C(M, n-1)$. \end{remark}

-\begin{remark} As explained above, the objects $\iota_C(\Omega^n (cM))$ are pointed and structured objects of type $K_C(M,n)$.
+\begin{construction} As explained above, the objects $\iota_C(\Omega^n (cM))$ are pointed and structured objects of type $K_C(M,n)$.
 We sketch a different construction of objects of type $K_C(M,n)$ based on the homotopy excision theorem.
 The construction is by induction.
 For $n=0$, the constant coalgebra $cC$ is an object of type $K(C, 0)$ by definition.
-Assume that an object $D^\bu$ of type $K_C(M,n)$ has been constructed for $n > 0$.
+Assume that an object $D^\bu$ of type $K_C(M,n-1)$ has been constructed for $n > 1$.
 Consider the homotopy pullback square

 where $\sk_1(D^\bu)$ is an object of type $K(C,0)$.
-Then, by homotopy excision~\ref{homotopy-excision}, $\sk_{n+2}(E^\bu)$ is an object of type $K_C(M, n+1)$.
+Then, by homotopy excision (Theorem~\ref{homotopy-excision}), $\sk_{n+1}(E^\bu)$ is an object of type $K_C(M, n)$ (see also Proposition \ref{diff. constr. in CA} below).
 We can always regard this as structured by making a \emph{choice} among one of the maps to $\sk_1(D^\bu)$.
 The case $n=1$ is somewhat special.
-We can consider the following homotopy pullback square
+In this case, we consider the following homotopy pullback square